peter88213/nvhelp-en/docs/_sources/book_view.rst.txt

 .. figure:: _images/bookView04.png
    :alt: noveltree screenshot

-*noveltree* offers some ready-made fields for sections and characters, for which multi-line text can be stored.
-If these categories do not fit into your individual story planning concept, you can rename these fields.
+*noveltree* provides some ready-made fields for sections and characters to store information that should be at hand when writing.
+If the default categories do not fit into your individual story planning concept, you can rename these fields.
-Editing can be completed by pressing the ``Enter`` key.
+Editing the categories can be completed by pressing the ``Enter`` key.

 Section fields
    The heading replacements for *Goal*, *Conflict*, and *Outcome* are